 I took the kids to a U-pick vegetable farm last week thinking we’d come home with a few zucchini and tomatoes, maybe some peaches too.
 Somehow, though, we ended up hauling home a trunk full the aforementioned peaches and tomatoes, plus sweet corn, eggplant, cantaloupe, watermelon, and more yellow beans than you can shake a stick at.
 I literally had to drag Gwen away from the bean poles screaming!

-Our little adventure got me very excited for apple picking season which is just around the corner – can you believe it?!
-Although I’m never ready to say so long to summer, the thought of making Apple Chips, Apple Crisp, and Apple Dip with abandon sounds way more delicious than an eggplant and yellow bean stir fry (aka the only thing I can think of to use up those two random-to-us ingredients.)
+Our little adventure got me very excited for apple picking season which is just around the corner.
+Although I’m never ready to say so long to summer, the thought of making Apple Chips, Apple Crisp, Apple Dip and Gluten Free Apple Muffins with abandon sounds way more delicious than an eggplant and yellow bean stir fry.

-My Gluten Free Apple Cinnamon Muffins are also destined to be made on repeat over the next several months.
-These sweet and pillowy muffins are packed with the flavors of fall and could not be more delicious.
-Perfect for easy breakfasts, snacks, and every moment in between!
+These sweet and pillowy apple cinnamon muffins are packed with the flavors of fall and could not be more tender, perfectly sweet, and totally delicious.
+Bake up then keep on hand for easy breakfasts, snacks, and every moment in between!

-- Gluten free baking flour: For this recipe you’ll need a “1:1” or “measure for measure” gluten free baking flour blend, which means it contains a binder such as xanthan gum to keep the muffins from falling apart.
-I recommend King Arthur Measure for Measure Flour or Bob’s Red Mill GF 1:1 Baking Flour.
+For this recipe you’ll need a “1:1” or “measure for measure” gluten free baking flour blend, which means it contains a binder such as xanthan gum.
+I recommend King Arthur Measure for Measure Flour or Bob’s Red Mill GF 1:1 Baking Flour (light blue bag).
 I have not tested this recipe using a single gluten free flour such as almond flour, rice flour, coconut flour, etc. (Though if you have almond flour that needs to be used up, I highly recommend these or these muffins!)

 How to Make this Recipe